WordPress/openverse/documentation/guides/documentation/quickstart.md

    server.

-6. Sometimes, the documentation does not refresh to reflect changes in the table of contents or changes to the file system. in those cases, you can clean the caches and restart the live server.
+6. Sometimes, the documentation does not refresh to reflect changes in the table of contents or changes to the file system.
+In those cases, you can clean the caches and restart the live server.

    ```console